amorist/awesome/README.md

 ## Objective-C++

-- [obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam) - Creates a virtual webcam device from the output of OBS.
+- [obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam) - ARCHIVED!
+This plugin is officially a part of OBS as of version 26.1.
+See note below for info on upgrading. 🎉🎉🎉Creates a virtual webcam device from the output of OBS.
 Especially useful for streaming smooth, composited video into Zoom, Hangouts, Jitsi etc. Like CatxFish/obs-virtualcam but for macOS.
 - [componentkit](https://github.com/facebook/componentkit) - A React-inspired view framework for iOS.

 ## Others